-Earthquake was considered for this Zone as there has been recorded earthquake activity in the past.
+Earthquake was considered for the Zone as there has been earthquake activity in the past.

 Earthquakes may cause injury and death.
 Damage to residential, commercial and industrial buildings, as well as stock and equipment is possible.
-The tourism industry may be impacted and infrastructure, such as reservoirs and the Kangaroo Island undersea power cable may be subject to damage.
+Local Government, agriculture and viticulture may be impacted and essential services may be damaged causing disruption and public inconvenience